Here is just a little info to let you get to know our pub better...

 Junior Deputy Manager

 Rachel joined the BnP family in October 2015 after working in Michelin starred restaurants from London to Edinburgh.
 She has joined us here at the Old Courthouse after working at our sister pub, The Greyhound.
-Her passion is every food related show, but has a keen liking to Gin, Cheese and Coffee.
+Her passion for everything food related shows, but has a keen liking to Gin, Cheese and Coffee.
 In her spare time she will either be walking border collie Paige, driving around around in her blue beetle or down her local.
 With this typical blonde around, there is never a dull day at the Old Courthouse.

 Senior Assistant Manager